luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 Third, the experiment uses a single YouTube Short video.
 Although this allows for a controlled and repeatable workload, different content characteristics: such as motion complexity or encoding format, may influence energy consumption differently.
 Future work could extend this analysis to a broader set of videos and playback scenarios.

+Furthermore, there are two more limitations that become apparent during the workload execution.
+First, the "Auto" quality setting relies on a proprietary algorithm.
+Therefore, we cannot definitively tell which resolutions we are comparing against the HD720 baseline.
+Second, there is a discrepancy in total execution duration between the two browsers.
+While the YouTube Short itself has a fixed length, Firefox runs took longer to complete compared to Chrome.
+This extended runtime is likely driven by slower initial buffering, delayed DOM event firing, or another Firefox overhead.

 Finally, while automation and repeated measurements reduce noise and improve consistency, real-world usage inevitably involves additional variability, including background applications, user interaction, and fluctuating network conditions.
 These factors are intentionally minimized here to isolate the effects of browser and quality settings.